Does Hullo ship internationally?

-While buckwheat pillows are often described as hypoallergenic, a very tiny percentage of people could experience an allergic reaction to buckwheat flour residue which may remain from the milling process.
+While buckwheat pillows are described by some as being hypoallergenic, a small percentage of people could experience an allergic reaction to buckwheat flour residue which can remain from the milling process.
 We take extra care to purchase only buckwheat hulls that have been thoroughly cleaned of all leftover flour or other foreign material.

 What is your return policy?

-30-day money-back guarantee.
-No questions asked.
+60-day money-back guarantee — No questions asked.
 If for whatever reason you’re unhappy with your purchase, send it back to us and we’ll refund your credit card the purchase cost.
 Purchaser is responsible for return shipping costs.